alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 I'm feeling the squeeze of Netlify's bandwidth pricing.

-I was on their [Starter plan], so I got 100GB of bandwidth per month, for free.
+I was on their [Starter plan], so I could serve 100GB of bandwidth per month, for free.
-If I exceeded that, I'd have to pay $55 for an extra 100GB of bandwidth.
+If I went over that, I had to buy extra bandwidth packs -- $55 for 100GB.

-That was fine for several years because I was well under the limit, but my usage has been creeping up and I've been stung by a couple of overage charges.
+The 100GB limit was fine for a while, but my bandwidth usage has been creeping up and I've already been stung by several overage charges.
-Maybe I've got more readers; maybe the site is getting crawled by AI bots.
+This is particularly pronounced when a post gets popular and I get a big influx of traffic.

-I've tried to make this site as lightweight as possible, to minimise my bandwidth.
+I try to make this site as small and lightweight as possible, but that only goes so far.
-I serve small HTML pages, I cache aggressively, and I compress all my images.
-But there's only so much I can do, and if a post gets popular, the bandwidth starts to stack up.

 This has been particularly pronounced in the last week – my recent post [Using static websites for tiny archives] was on the front page of Hacker News for about a day.
 The extra visitors pushed me close to the limit – 5 days into my 30-day billing period, and I'd used over 80% of my bandwidth allowance.
 The threat of another overage charge is what pushed me to make this change now.

-I don't object to paying for bandwidth -- it's using resources somewhere and I'm happy to pay my fair share.
-But Netlify's pricing is *egregious*.
+I don't object to paying for bandwidth, but Netlify's pricing is egregious.
 Charging $0.55/GB is far more than their competitors.
-Even AWS, who are notorious for their bandwidth pricing, typically charge less than a third of that.
+Even AWS, who are notorious for their egress bandwidth pricing, charge [a fraction of that](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer).
-(My new web server is hosted on Linode, which charges [a mere $0.005/GB][linode].)
+(My new web server is hosted at Linode, who charge [a mere $0.005/GB][linode].)

 I run this website for fun.
-I don't get any money from it, and I don't want to pay $55 every other month because something I wrote got popular.
+I don't make any money from it, and I don't want to pay $55 every other month because something I wrote got popular.
 I needed a cheaper host.

 [Starter plan]: https://www.netlify.com/pricing/#pricing-table
 [Using static websites for tiny archives]: /2024/static-websites/
 [linode]: https://techdocs.akamai.com/cloud-computing/docs/network-transfer-usage-and-costs#usage-costs

-## Why now?

-also why been writing about netlify stuff -- want to get it all out before I delete this code

-## Why did I pick Caddy?
+## Why did I pick Linux/Caddy?

-Before Netlify, I ran this website on a Linux VPS with Nginx as the web server.
-That worked fine, but I remember it being fiddly to set up HTTPS certificates.
-I'm fairly sure I had some config bugs as well, because it was much slower than I expected.
-Nginx is a powerful web server that should have no issues running my dinky little site, but I'd done something to make it sluggish.

-If I was replacing Netlify, I wanted to go back to running a web server on a Linux boox -- I'm fairly comfortable running my own servers, and I'd rather not go to a different proprietary vendor.
+If I was ditching Netlify, I knew I wanted to go back to a web server on a Linux box.
-Plus I was already paying for a web server for some other projects, so moving this site there wouldn't cost me anything extra.
-But I didn't fancy going back to Nginx.
+I ran this site that way for a number of years, I'm comfortable running my own servers, and it's nice not to be tied to a proprietary vendor.

+The web server I'm using is a Linode ["Nanode 1GB" virtual machine](https://www.linode.com/pricing/), which costs $5 a month, including 1TB of bandwidth.
+Even a tiny server has plenty of power to serve my website, and overall this should be cheaper than Netlify, and the cost will be more predictable too.

+In the past I used Nginx as my web server software, but it was fiddly to configure, especially the HTTPS certificates.
+I wanted to try something different.

-I'd had [Caddy] recommended to me on Twitter a couple of times, I knew it would manage my HTTPS certificates, and it was easy to install.
+Several people had recommended [Caddy] to me on Twitter, so I gave it a look.
+It was easy to install and get a basic site running, and it claimed it could handle my HTTPS certificates.
-I got a basic site up and running quickly, and that was enough to try doing the whole thing.
+The first-run experience was good enough that I was happy to try getting the whole site on to Caddy.

+I didn't look at any alternatives.
-Caddy seems fine for now, and I'm not too worried about finding issues later.
+Caddy is fine for now, and I'm not too worried about finding issues later.
-If I do decide to siwtch to something different, I've just done a server-to-server migration and it was pretty smooth.
+If I do find a deal-breaker and I need to switch to something different, I've just done a server-to-server migration.
+It was pretty smooth.
 I'm sure I could do the same again.

 [Caddy]: https://caddyserver.com/